tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step2.md

-## Multi-Container Pods

-#### Communication between Pods

-#### Shared Volumes

-In Kubernetes, you can use a shared Kubernetes Volume as a simple and efficient way to share data between containers in a Pod.
-For most cases, it is sufficient to use a directory on the host that is shared with all containers within a Pod.

-Kubernetes Volumes enables data to survive container restarts, but these volumes have the same lifetime as the Pod.
-That means that the volume (and the data it holds) exists exactly as long as that Pod exists.
-If that Pod is deleted for any reason, even if an identical replacement is created, the shared Volume is also destroyed and created anew.

-A standard use case for a multi-container Pod with a shared Volume is when one container writes logs or other files to the shared directory, and the other container reads from the shared directory.
-For example, we can create a Pod like so:

 To this point we have been working with a pod hosting a single container.
 However, some container patterns (sidecar, adapter and ambassador) require more than one running container.

-#### IPC

-The **sidecar** container pattern is a very common practice for logging utilities, sync services, watchers, and monitoring agents.
+NOTE: the **sidecar** container pattern is a very common practice for logging utilities, sync services, watchers, and monitoring agents.

 ## Launch a Multi-Container Pod